 In desperate need of occupation, I checked out my tent about twenty feet from the warm blaze.
 With nearly touching corners, then angling apart at the rear, the tents formed a nook at their entrances, with mine to the left of his as I approached.
 Even the anchors secured into the ground reflected his attention to detail.
 If a breeze were to develop during the night, he’d already prepared for such a contingency.

 Looming behind the tents, the truck hid them from the rough road approaching the site, and possibly provided plenty of illumination from its headlights.
 His taller tent with a broader base and a flatter top appeared neutral in color in the firelight and my little, blue domed pop-up, obviously smaller but not entirely dwarfed by his, lacked its cover.
 Not visible from the fire, I eventually noticed he attached it to the back hooks only, thankfully leaving the night sky visible through the top netting.

-He had unzipped the window feature of my tent entrance allowing me to easily see inside, where my unrolled, slightly unzipped sleeping bag showed its corner folded over and my pillow placed upon it.
+He had unzipped the window feature of my tent entrance allowing me to see inside easily where my unrolled, slightly unzipped sleeping bag laid, its corner folded over and my pillow placed upon it.
 I glanced over at his tent, looking down through a similarly netted sky feature as mine, and saw his sleeping bag only half zipped, a plaid blanket underneath it, and another dark solid blanket over it.

 “Extra blankets,” I mumbled, “that’s what else I should have brought.”